 A disabled parking permit allows residents to park in designated parking spaces located throughout the shire.
 These parking spaces are located close to building entrances and are wider than your average parking space to assist those who rely on mobility aids, such as a walking frame.

 Disabled parking permits may be issued for a driver, passenger or both and different types of permits are issued depending on the disability.
 For example, a large bay permit is issued for residents requiring aids such as a wheelchair or a four legged frame.
 An extra time permit is issued where the applicant may require additional time for rest breaks.

 Download a copy of the disabled parking application form and arrange an appointment with your local doctor or specialist as they are required to complete a section of the form.

 If you are applying on behalf of a registered organisation that provides a transport service, you must complete the disabled parking application form for organisations.

-In most circumstances a disabled parking permit renewal letter will be sent to the permit holder about one month prior to the permit's expiry date.
+A disabled parking permit renewal letter will be sent to permanent permit holders about one month prior to the permit's expiry date.

 This form does not need to be completed by a medical practitioner/specialist.

 If you are a permanent permit holder but do not receive a renewal letter, contact Council on (03) 5422 0333.

 A permit is automatically cancelled after the expiry date.
 If you no longer use your permit, please return it to Council.